PBGPL Banner

 Do's

-Get the CNG cylinder checked every three (3) years from the date of last testing / retesting of cylinder by government authorized CNG cylinder testing agency.
+• Get the CNG cylinder checked every three (3) years from the date of last testing/retesting by government authorized CNG cylinder testing agency.

-Ensure installation/servicing of the CNG kit is done by authorized workshop
+• Ensure installation/servicing of the CNG kit is done by an authorized workshop.

-Always keep the certificate of the CNG kit and the cylinder.
+• Always keep the certificate of the CNG kit and cylinder.

-Always keep a portable fire extinguisher and a First Aid kit in the vehicle.
+• Keep a portable fire extinguisher and a first aid kit in the vehicle.

 Don'ts

-The CNG cylinder should not be repaired under any circumstances, in case of any problem, consult with authorized workshop.
+• The CNG cylinder should not be repaired under any circumstances; in case of any problem, consult an authorized workshop.

 Do & Don't for PNG